 In 2005, Bill Seaver was the Executive Vice President at a small marketing agency in Nashville.
 The website developers at the agency kept sending him links to a new video site called YouTube.
 Bill got interested in this new platform.
 Then clients started asking about MySpace, blogging and podcasting.
 Bill got nervous.
 He didn’t know anything about that so he started reading…a lot.
-It became a mild obsession to understand what all of the emerging “web 2.0″ stuff was all about.
+It became a mild obsession to understand what the emerging “web 2.0″ stuff was all about.

 Bill was convinced the world was changing and all the new technology that was empowering people to create their own content, publish and connect easily with other people was going to be big.
 He thought it might be a game-changer for how any business would engage customers so in January, 2007, Bill left the agency and started MicroExplosion Media, a social media marketing consulting agency.

 Now, eight years later, he’s still doing what he sought to do back in 2007: learn, connect and help people understand this changing world and how it impacts their business.
 Today, the lines between social media, traditional marketing, advertising and PR are much more blurry.
 Bill helps companies figure out how to succeed in a world where the customer has more influence than ever and the rules of engagement have changed dramatically.